mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 [MUI System](/system/getting-started/overview/) is a small set of CSS utilties that provide a styled-components-like API for building out designs that adhere to a theme.

-MUI System provides a [`styled` function](/system/styled/) that is equivalent to emotion's or styled-components' styled().
+MUI System's core utility is a [`styled` function](/system/styled/) that is equivalent to emotion's or styled-components' styled().
 Interpolations or arguments that are functions called by `styled` receive the `theme` from an upper `ThemeProvider`.

 Most of the demos and examples in the Base UI documentation are styled with MUI system in this way.